JoshuaRamey/anime-calendar/README.md

 UPDATE (June, 5):
 All functionality of the app is now finished, at this point I'm working on making changes to the UX.
-The UX is far from finished so excuse it's ugliness for now.
-Some stuff in the code also needs to be renamed for clarity, and in general I'm going to go through the code and clean things up some more.
+In general I'm going to go through the code and clean things up some more and also break some of the functions out into their own components when I get a chance.